 Silver Springs State Park combines the charm of a historic Florida attraction with the crystal clear beauty of one of the last uninhabited spring runs in the state.

 There are three entrances to Silver Springs State Park.
-The Main Entrance is located on State Road 40 at 5656 E Silver Springs Blvd, Silver Springs, FL 34488.
-The Camping Entrance is located on State Road 35 at 1425 NE 58th Avenue, Ocala FL 34470.
-The third entrance is our Equestrian Entrance, also located on State Road 40, about 1.3 miles east of the SR 40 Main Entrance.
+The main entrance is located on State Road 40 at 5656 East Silver Springs Boulevard, Silver Springs, FL 34488.
+The camping and Museum entrance is located on State Road 35 at 1425 NE 58th Avenue, Ocala FL 34470.
+The equestrian entrance is located approximately 1.3 miles east of the Main Entrance on State Road 40.

-The Camping Entrance: Visitors can paddle down the crystal clear river (there is no fee to launch from this ramp, but there is a ½ mile hike to launch area), hike or bike along one of the nature trails, or just sit and watch the wide variety of birds and wildlife.The picnic area features three pavilions available for rental with grills and a playground nearby.
-For overnight stays, the park has a 59 site full facility campground and 10 modern cabins.
+Visitors can paddle down the crystal clear river (there is no fee to launch from this ramp, but there is a ½ mile hike to launch area), hike or bike along one of the nature trails, or just sit and watch the wide variety of birds and wildlife.The picnic area features three pavilions available for rental with grills and a playground nearby.
+For overnight stays, the park has a 59-site full-facility campground and 10 modern cabins.
 To reserve a cabin or campsite, please visit ReserveAmerica.
-The Camping Entrance of the park is home to a pioneer cracker village and the Silver River Museum and Environmental Education Center.
-The center is operated by the Marion County School District in cooperation with the park and is open to the public on weekends and holidays from 9am to 5pm.
-Admission to the Museum is $2.00 per person.
+The camping entrance of the park is home to a pioneer cracker village as well as the Silver River Museum and Environmental Education Center.
+The center is operated by the Marion County School District in cooperation with the park and is open to the public on weekends and holidays from 10:00 a.m. to 4:00 p.m.
+Admission to the Museum is $2 per person.
 Children under 6 are free.
-PLEASE NOTE: Due to a sewer project in the campground area, reservations are not available between April 15, 2015 and August 30, 2015.
-Campsites and cabins will be available first come, first served.